Fredybec/Adaptive-Personalized-RS-Benchmark/README.md

 ## Repository Structure

 Each recommender system is contained in its own folder named after the system (e.g., `DVAR`, `CoDBand`, `IEGN`, `AFNPR`, `ARSLA`).
 Inside each folder, you will find all the required source files, dataset processing scripts, and a **Dockerfile** to facilitate faster and reproducible training.
+Data file contain the MovieLens ML-1M dataset and the merged Amazon datasets of the following categories: Digital Music, Gift Cards, Health and Personal Care, Magazine Subscriptions, and Subscription Boxes.

 ## How to Run